|The PostgreSQL 9.0 Reference Manual - Volume 3 - Server Administration Guide

 postgres -c log_connections=yes -c log_destination='syslog'

 Command-line options override any conflicting settings in ‘postgresql.conf’.
-Note that this means you won't be able to change the value on-the-fly by editing ‘postgresql.conf’, so while the command-line method may be convenient, it can cost you flexibility later.
+Note that this means you won't be able to change the value on-the-fly by editing ‘postgresql.conf’, so while the command-line method might be convenient, it can cost you flexibility later.

 Occasionally it is useful to give a command line option to